kailagovardhinik/kailagovardhinik/README.md

 ### Hi there 👋
+I'm Kaila Govardhini Kumaravel 👋

+## About me

+I am a passionate and enthusiastic learner currently pursuing a short course on Data Science.
+I enjoy exploring the realms of data and am keen on leveraging its power to solve complex problems.
+My interest in this field stems from my curiosity about how data can be used to make informed decisions and drive positive change.

+- 🔭 I’m currently working on enhancing my skills in data analysis and visualization.
+- 🌱 I’m currently learning machine learning algorithms and their applications.
+- 🤝 I’m looking to collaborate on projects related to data science and analytics.

 <!--
 **kailagovardhinik/kailagovardhinik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.